 * 🔗postmarket manifesto - "Ban personal money!"

-approach elimination of need for money to satisfy resource needs,
+to progressively minimize the money needed to satisfy resource needs,

 A) Join the Communist Conspiracy